 Employee Assistance Programs (EAPs) are a great resource for those who have addictions and are currently in the workforce.
 However, many people don’t know how to take advantage of these offers, even if these programs are available in their respective companies.
-Understanding EAPs can help workers with substance abuse problems get the treatment they need.
+Understanding EAPs can help workers with substance use disorder problems get the treatment they need.

 In 2019, there were about 130.6 million Americans who are employed on a full-time basis.
 A percentage of this population goes through some health problems as well, be it those involving physical ailments or psychological issues.
 These health-related problems can be caused by the nature of one’s work.

 High-stress jobs, those involving heavy work, or high-risk physical jobs can be a source of mental and physical illnesses.
 According to an article in Fast Company, the jobs with the highest percentage of those with addictions are from the food industry and construction.
-It goes to show that some occupations can be triggers for substance abuse.
+It goes to show that some occupations can be triggers for substance use disorder.

 Thus, a government-imposed program was set in place to help employees succeed in the workplace despite these health and personal problems.